saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 1. Register a User
 - **Endpoint**: `POST api/auth/register`
-- **Description**: reates a new account (role: jobseeker or employer).
+- **Description**: Creates a new account (role: jobseeker or employer).
 Sends an email verification link.
-Also supports privileged creation of admin / moderator users when a valid secretKey is provided (returns an access token immediately)
+Also supports privileged creation of admin / moderator users when a valid secretKey is provided (returns an access token immediately).
 - **Headers**:
   `x-fingerprint (required)` — device/browser fingerprint string.
   `x-forwarded-for (optional)` — client IP (used for geo & anti-fraud).